 Do I have to use turkey?

 I made this easy turkey casserole recipe because I had leftover turkey from my herb roasted turkey recipe.
-But if you don’t have any leftover turkey meat or you didn’t bake a turkey, you can definitely use leftover chicken.
-I don’t recommend using pork or beef for this recipe as chicken or turkey would taste much better.
+But if you don't have any leftover turkey meat or you didn't bake a turkey, you can definitely use leftover chicken.
+Try this keto chicken casserole for an alternative!
+I don't recommend using pork or beef for this recipe as chicken or turkey would taste much better.

 I also have another chicken casserole recipe where I used chicken with parsnips if you would prefer to use chicken instead of turkey.

 Do I have to use onions and carrots?